Quicr/logger/README.md

 # Logger

-The `Logger` object facilitates emitting logging output from the application to any number of logging syncs, including the console, file, or syslog.
+The `Logger` object facilitates emitting logging output from the application to any number of logging sinks, including the console, file, or syslog.

 ## Logger Usage